dunhamsteve/aoc2021/README.md

 Spent way too much time tracking down < 16 vs <= 16.
 Other than that pretty straightforward.
 For fun, I decided to write a little combinator parser instead of using Data.String.Parser.
 The "Show Packet" was a little bit of a pain because it had to be total, so I had to work in a Nat for depth.

+**Day 17**

+I spent some time rearranging stuff to make it perform better, turns out the performance issue might have been the `nub` I was doing at the end.